mikf/gallery-dl/docs/configuration.rst

 =========== =====
 Type        ``bool``
 Default     ``true``
-Description Request full-sized original images if available.
+Description Download full-sized original images if available.

             Some of DeviantArt's images require an additional API call to get their actual original version, which is being hosted on